rahulbansal29/Cloud-Computing/README.md

 - There is no charge to use Elastic Beanstalk to deploy your applications, you are only charged for the resources that are created to support your application.

 - If you are planning to deploy Elastic Beanstalk, you can use Hava to visualise your architecture.

+- Amazon Web Services provides a cloud deployment service named Elastic Beanstalk.
+With the help of this service, you can easily set the deployment of your application to the AWS cloud; you just need to upload the files, and it’s done.
+There are some useful operations that AWS Elastic Beanstalk provides that include provisioning, load balancing, health monitoring of the deployed application, and autoscaling of the application.
+The applications that are developed with Python, Java, PHP, Node.js, and Docker can easily be deployed on commonly used servers such as Apache, Nginx, and Passenger.
+The code that you have created in any language from the list above can easily be uploaded on the AWS Elastic Beanstalk service so that it will handle all the operations itself.
+However, to use Amazon Web Services, you need to pay money, but it doesn’t mean that you need to pay an extra charge for using Elastic Beanstalk.

+- There are no additional charges for using AWS Elastic Beanstalk, and you only need to pay for AWS resources that are needed to store and run the application that you created.

+- To better understand Elastic Beanstalk, you need to know EC2, which is an acronym used for Amazon Compute Cloud.
+EC2 is just like a virtual machine where you can use the same instances as a virtual machine.

+- AWS Elastic Beanstalk is easy to use as it reduces the complexity without limiting its features or the control over its services.

   ![image](https://github.com/rahulbansal29/Cloud-Computing/assets/145260475/da8e8d0e-68c5-49df-9ad7-d263266437b0)